Quick Pitch (TV series): Hosts

 On August 3, 2012, Intentional Talk hosts Kevin Millar and Chris Rose hosted a "One Night Special" edition of Quick Pitch during one of the hosts' monthly visits to the MLB Network studios.
 After presenting highlights from the nine games of the day, they hosted a "Kevin's Highlights" segment, a segment normally featured on Intentional Talk.

 In 2013, Heidi Watney became the full-time host of Quick Pitch and the show was moved from Studio 42 to Studio 3.
 Watney hosted Quick Pitch during weeknights, while on weekends, Rizzo and Ryan hosted.
 Also from 2013 on, it did not feature analyst(s) as it had been the previous two years (2011 and 2012).

 In 2015, the show moved from Studio 3 to the newly christened Studio 21.
 While Watney and Ryan maintained their duties, Rizzo left to join the Los Angeles Dodgers broadcast team (though she later returned to MLB Network as the co-host of High Heat with Chris Russo).

 Following Sam Ryan's departure from MLB Network in June 2018, Jamie Hersch (from the NHL Network, MLBN's sister channel) replaced the former as weekend host.
-Kelly Nash currently (2022) hosts Quick Pitch on weekends and occasional weekdays, with occasional fill-ins from Hersch as well as Jackie Redmond (also from the NHL Network), Alexa Datt (who left in 2021 to join Bally Sports Midwest), and Lauren Gardner (who joined the MLB Network in 2019 and is the current host of Off Base).
+Kelly Nash currently (2022) hosts Quick Pitch on weekends and occasional weekdays, with occasional fill-ins from Hersch as well as fellow NHL Network personalities Jackie Redmond, Erika Wachter, and Lauren Gardner (who joined the MLB Network in 2019 and is the current host of Off Base).
+Alexa Datt (who also worked at NHL Network) also filled in occasionally until her departure in 2021 (when she joined Bally Sports Midwest).